nikosgram/gringotts/README.md

 - Install sqlite3 command-line program, on linux you can do so by entering the following in the terminal `sudo apt install sqlite3`
 (for windows refer to [this link](https://www.sqlite.org/cli.html))
 - Open your terminal in Gringotts' directory and enter this command `sqlite3 Gringotts.db`
-- In the shell enter the following instruction
+- In the shell enter the following instructions
 ```
 CREATE TABLE db_migration (
   id                           integer not null,